 Helper has a colorful history as a railroad town in coal country.
 The town at one point had 13 bars and 10 brothels.
 The last brothel closed in the mid 1980’s.
 During the heyday of the town in the 1920’s 27 languages were spoken on Main Street and the diverse businesses of that time reflected the population.

 The Western Mining and Railroad Museum tells the stories of life in Helper and the surrounding area beautifully with new installations in the works including an n-scale model railroad depicting the town.
 At the other end of town Carbon Motor Cycle Museum just opened.
 The owner of the museum also fashioned the town’s bookends; two gas stations.
 The Conoco at the south end of town is restored while the Sinclair at the north end of town is a replica with an “impound lot” full of vintage trucks.
-Both are wonderful photo opportunities as well as The World’s Tallest Coal Miner in front of the Helper Auditorium.
+Both gas stations have been meticulously restored to 1940's era and are wonderful photo opportunities.
+Another great selfie is with The World’s Tallest Coal Miner in front of the Helper Auditorium.
 Other photo opportunities include the old signs, new neon signs, and several murals around town.
 Every day we see people taking photos all over our town.

 Helper has one bar now, The Regis Club, with pool tables, dart boards, and wonderful stories from the owner, a lifelong resident of Helper.

-Clear Creek Adventures offers bike tours, kayak trips, and electric bikes to ride around town.
-Other businesses in town include post office, book store, liquor store, barber shop, beauty salon, gas station, bowling alley, hardware store, ice cream shop, dentist office, and clinic.
+Other businesses in town include post office, book store, liquor store, barber shop, beauty salon, gas station, bowling alley, hardware store, ice cream shop, dentist office, and medical clinic.

 Helper is still an active railroad town where helper engines hook on to coal trains to help them reach the mountain summit.
 That is where Helper got its name – from the helper engines.
 Approximately 10 trains come through town each day including Amtrak’s California Zephyr, Union Pacific, and BNSF.
 Helper is a stop for the California Zephyr which affords an opportunity for scenic day trips into Colorado.
 If you arrive via train, we will pick you up and drop you off at the Amtrak Station

 Downtown Helper has the railroad on one side and the Price River on the other, with Highway 6 beyond that.
-The city of Helper along with stakeholders, are in phase 5 of the river restoration project started several years ago.
-Phase 5 is the quarter mile of river along the west side of the RV Park.
-Work is happening on this section this winter.
-When completed, the river will be floatable from the north end of town down to the park for about four miles.
+The city of Helper along with stakeholders, are close to completing the Price River Restoration Project which was started several years ago.
+When completed, the river will be floatable from the north end of town down to Castle Gate RV Park, about four miles.
 The river is the swimming pool of the RV Park.
-The park will have a splash pad conveniently located near the family style bathrooms with showers in the registration building.
+We have a splash pad conveniently located near the family style bathrooms with showers in the registration building.

 The river restoration project also includes improving habitat for fish which will be stocked once the work is done.
 Another fishing opportunity in town is Gigliotti’s Pond at the north end of town.
 Helper is near two reservoirs – Scofield and Huntington.
 The latest fishing report listing all the fishing holes and advice on bait and tackle can be found by clicking here.

 The River Walk starts behind the Western Mining and Railroad Museum and goes for several miles to where it ends near Martin Road.
-There is a swinging bridge, an old chimney, a labyrinth, a beach, and an option to take a very tall flight of stairs for added exercise.
+There is a swinging bridge, an old chimney, a labyrinth, a beach, and an option to take a very tall flight of stairs for added exercise along the way.

 Carbon and Emery counties have hundreds of miles of trails for ATV’s, OHV’s and UTV’s, mountain biking, and hiking and they can all be accessed directly from the park.
 The beauty of this area is enhanced by the clean air as we have with no inversions or ozone like along the Wasatch Front.
 If you are looking solitude instead of crowds, come here to get out!

 We have many day trip itineraries including dinosaurs, petroglyphs, railroad, ghost towns, mining, birding, fishing, and shooting.
-Speaking of shooting, Carbon County has a world class shooting range less than a 30 minute drive away.
+Speaking of shooting, Carbon County has North Springs Shooting Range a world class shooting range less than a 30 minute drive away.
 The park will facilitate ATV rentals for those who want to explore the back country.

 Two of our favorite day trips are dinosaurs and petroglyphs.
 The hunt for dinosaurs starts at the USU Eastern Prehistoric Museum in Price, UT and continues at the Cleveland Dinosaur Quarry.
 The hunt for petroglyphs take you to Nine Mile Canyon.
 We partner with R&A Market to provide a boxed lunch, packed in a cooler, and ready to go.
 We also partner with area tour guides for those who want deeper understanding of the area and would like a guided tour.

-The park itself has pull through and back in sites up to 100 feet long and 45 feet wide.
+Castle Gate RV Park has pull-through and back-in sites up to 100 feet long and 45 feet wide.
 Every site has a picnic table and most have a campfire ring as well.
 We have deluxe cabins with kitchen and showers, and we have tent sites.
 We have a camp store, laundry, pavilion, splash pad, horseshoes, playground, river access, fishing, tubing, and you can ride your ATV directly from our park to several different trails.